2 Days in Lisbon – The Perfect Itinerary in the Portugal Capital

 Another good option is the Lisboa Card.
 Besides public transport, this card includes entrance to some monuments and train tickets to Sintra and Cascais.
 The price of this card is around 17,50€ for a 24h period and 36€ for a 72h period.

-Of course, you always have the option of renting a car but in a city like Lisbon, I recommend moving around with public transportation.
+Of course, you always have the option of renting a car but in a city like Lisbon, or actually in any city, I recommend moving around with public transportation.

 Also, Lisbon is a very walkable city if you do it by neighborhood, and you are not afraid of exercising:)